ryzheboka/taskana-doc/docs/user-guide/core-concepts/overview.md

  - Creating
  - Updating
  - Deleting
- - Querying (additionaly allows filtering and sorting entities by properties)
+ - [Querying](../features/queriesFilteringAndSorting.md) (additionaly allows filtering and sorting entities by properties)

-You can read technical details about operating on entities [here](./javaApiUsage.md)
+You can read technical details about operating on entities [using the Java-API](./javaApiUsage.md) and [using the REST-API](./restApi.md).

 ## List of important features
-- Monitoring: ???
-- History: ???
-- SPIs: ???
-- ...
+You can look up important features of TASKANA [here](../../category/features).